Approval Software with Workflow Management

-Integrify makes it easy to create an approval process, automate it, and then deploy it to users.
+Integrify makes creating an approval process easy, automating it, and then deploying it to users.

 When an approver is unavailable due to vacation, sickness, travel, or other reasons that prevent them from being available, administrators can designate an alternate approver to handle approvals temporarily.
-If a request sits for a designated amount of time, it can be escalated to a person of your choosing to ensure it's taken care of.
+If a request sits for a designated amount of time, it can be escalated to a person you choose to ensure it's taken care of.

 Our reporting tools allow administrators to identify workflow bottlenecks and address service-level issues.
-By recognizing bottlenecks and choke points, administrators can make changes to the process as new information is learned.
+By recognizing bottlenecks and choke points, administrators can change the process as new information is learned.

 Approvals can be made from any computer or mobile device.
-Choose to approve or reject a request from an email link or from our mobile-friendly portal.
+Approve or reject a request from an email link or our mobile-friendly portal.
 It couldn't be easier.

-Some approval processes are straightforward and require basic approval software that allows you to build a form, assign an approver, and send a simple notification.
-However, depending on the scale and complexity of your approval process, there may be a significant number of steps, people, and resources involved.
-Your approval system needs to be able to scale to your most complex request, yet keep things simple enough for business users to build a straightforward approval workflow when needed.
+Some approval processes are straightforward and require software that allows you to build a form, assign an approver, and send a simple notification.
+However, depending on the scale and complexity of your approval processes, many steps, people, and resources and a complex matrix of business rules may be involved.
+Your approval system needs to scale to your most complex request yet keep things simple enough for business users to build a straightforward approval workflow when required.

-Below we explain the main components of a truly scalable approval management platform to help you better understand what to look for when selecting a system.
+Below, we explain the main components of a genuinely scalable approval management platform to help you better understand what to look for when selecting a system.

 The approval process always starts with a form and, in some cases, attachments.
-What web form(s) need to be filled out for your approval requests and what do they look like today?
-When a platform can mimic existing interfaces (be they paper, Excel, or data entry screens) in use today, then the transition to new technology goes much more smoothly.
-Are the Data Entry screens/forms dynamic? (i.e., If Bob says this purchase will cost more than $100,000 then display these four additional questions or include this justification/attachment section.)
+What web form(s) must be filled out for your approval requests, and what do they look like today?
+When a platform can mimic existing interfaces (be they paper, Excel, or data entry screens) in use today, the transition to new technology goes much more smoothly.
+Are the Data Entry screens/forms dynamic? (i.e., If Bob says this purchase will cost more than $100,000, display these four additional questions or include this justification/attachment section.)

-Are the data entry screens/forms dynamic? (i.e., If Bob says this purchase will cost more than $100,000 then display these four additional questions or include this justification/attachment section.)
-Dynamic forms simplify initial data entry, conforming to what the user needs to see, based on the request specifics.
+Are the data entry screens/forms dynamic? (i.e., If Bob says this purchase will cost more than $100,000, display these four additional questions or include this justification/attachment section.)
+Dynamic forms simplify initial data entry, conforming to what the user needs to see based on the request specifics.
 This improves the user experience and helps ensure only the necessary information is required.

 In the real world, an approval process could be parallel instead of sequential, meaning several different approval workflows are kicked off at the same time.

-Not all approval rules are simply a user submitting a request and a manager saying yes or no. In the real world, an approval process could be parallel instead of sequential, meaning several different approval workflows are kicked off at the same time.
+Not all approval rules are simply a user submitting a request and a manager saying yes or no. In the real world, an approval process could be parallel instead of sequential, meaning several approval workflows are kicked off simultaneously.

-In some cases, rather than an individual approver, there may be a group of approvers.
-In this case, does everyone have to approve it or can just one person in a group approve it?
+Sometimes, there may be a group of approvers rather than an individual approver.
+In this case, does everyone have to approve it, or can just one person in a group approve it?
 The system needs to accommodate both scenarios.

-Also consider that in some approval processes, additional forms may need to be filled out by first the level approver(s) that will then need to route based on answers in those forms.
-For instance, Bob in Sales requests a new marketing campaign be developed, and his manager Stacy, who approves it and then provides further information for the Marketing team in a separate form.
+Also, in some approval processes, additional forms may need to be filled out by the level approver(s), who will then need to route based on answers in those forms.
+For instance, Bob in Sales requests a new marketing campaign be developed.
+His manager, Stacy, approves it and then provides further information for the Marketing team separately.

-High-value workflow such as project approvals may have complex approvals.
+High-value workflow, such as project approvals, may have complex approvals.
 Perhaps several levels of approval are needed.
 Perhaps the approver changes dynamically based on variables that can differ with each request.
-Variables like project type, region, department/division, amount, or nearly any designated field within your form(s) can be used to direct the following sequence of events/tasks.
+Variables like project type, region, department/division, amount, or nearly any designated field within your form(s) can direct the following sequence of events/tasks.

 The path of approval can be different based on a variety of factors.
-These factors can be fed into an approval matrix that simplifies change management if internal personnel move into different roles, leave the company, or have their responsibilities changed.
+These factors can be fed into an approval matrix that simplifies change management if internal personnel move into different roles, leave the company, or change their responsibilities.

-Simply change the personnel in one place (in the approval matrix) and all future requests will route to the new approver(s).
-Approval matrices can become exponentially complex if an organization is large and spread out across multiple worldwide locations but without a centralized approval matrix, managing change becomes extremely difficult.
+Change the personnel in one place (in the approval matrix), and all future requests will route to the new approver(s).
+Approval matrices can become exponentially complex if an organization is large and spread out across multiple worldwide locations, but without a centralized approval matrix, managing change becomes extremely difficult.

-As the approval moves from step to step within the workflow, according to your internal policies and procedures, the information that needs to be passed to approvers and other personnel can vary.
-For instance, does the first level approver need different information than the final approver in order to make a decision?
-In addition, are their tangential stakeholders that need a simple "FYI" notification with no action being needed?
+According to your internal policies and procedures, the information that must be passed to approvers and other personnel can vary as the approval moves from step to step within the workflow.
+For instance, does the first level approver need different information than the final approver to make a decision?
+In addition, do their tangential stakeholders need a simple "FYI" notification with no action?

-For instance, in an order process, the warehouse manager needs to know a part has been requested and then confirm the part has been ordered, but you might want to notify Sales that the part has been ordered as well.
+For instance, in an order process, the warehouse manager needs to know a part has been requested and then confirm the part has been ordered; you might want to notify Sales that the part has been ordered as well.

 Your workflow system needs the flexibility to accommodate when everything is not perfect.

-When a project request is submitted incorrectly does it automatically cycle back to the project manager or can the first level approver be given the ability to make simple edits (notifying the requester automatically) so the request can continue on?
+When a project request is submitted incorrectly, does it automatically cycle back to the project manager, or can the first-level approver be given the ability to make simple edits (notifying the requester automatically) so the request can continue?
 This kind of flexibility in the process can drastically improve cycle times.

 In critical, time-sensitive approval processes, for instance, requesting equipment following a breakdown, how would you handle an approval if the main approver is unavailable?
-Delays in fulfilling certain approval requests can cost an organization time, money, and customers.
-In addition, you may need different approvers based on their time zone?
+Delays in fulfilling specific approval requests can cost an organization time, money, and customers.
+In addition, you may need different approvers based on their time zone.

-For a variety of reasons, an approver may neglect to review and make a decision on a particular approval request in the expected amount of time.
+For various reasons, an approver may neglect to review and decide on a particular approval request in the expected amount of time.
 So what happens if an approval decision has been sitting too long?
 Should it escalate?
-Does the approver just need another reminder?
-How are key participants made aware of these delays?
+Does the approver need another reminder?
+How are critical participants made aware of these delays?
 The software should be able to set and manage how delays are handled by setting "timeouts" for specific parts of a process.
 These timeouts set the maximum threshold for an action to be taken and ensure critical approvals are handled efficiently.

 Your approval software should be able to set and manage how delays are handled by setting "timeouts" for specific parts of a process.
 These timeouts set the maximum threshold for an action to be taken and ensure critical approvals are handled efficiently.
-For instance, perhaps the first level approver is given three days to make a decision, at which point an alert is sent to their manager that there is a delay.
+For instance, perhaps the first-level approver is given three days to decide; at this point, an alert is sent to their manager that there is a delay.
 After another 24 hours, their manager is designated as the new approver.